-Sorry but our service on SEAT radios has been suspended.
+Sorry but our service on most SEAT radios and ALL the newer models (SEZ and AUZ serial numbers, amongst others) has been suspended.

 Thanks for the prompt reply, I had a word with SEAT, and they would like £40 for unlock code!!
 Thank you very much for trying to obtain the code, I'll have a think, and possibly buy an aftermarket unit sometime soon.
-(Chris Brown, Seat Ibiza with Grundig Alana, which unfortunately we cannot currently decode)
+(Chris Brown, Seat Ibiza)

 This independent website provides useful guidance on how to remove car radios and sat-nav units from vehicles.

 Our regular SEAT radio decoding service is currently suspended, as we were receiving too many enquiries for codes we clearly stated were not available from us.
 If we find we have access to providing them at an affordable price, we will of course restore our service.